imteekay/machine-learning-research/books/an-introduction-to-statistical-learning-wtih-applications-in-python/resampling-methods.md

 ## Cross-validation and bootstrap

 - Refit a model to samples formed from the training set, in order to obtain additional information about the fitted model
-  - These methods provide eestimates of test-set prediction error, and the standard deviation and bias of our parameter estimates
+  - These methods provide estimates of test-set prediction error, and the standard deviation and bias of our parameter estimates
 - Errors
   - Training error: the error we get from the application of a statistical learning method to the observations used in its training
   - Test error: the average error that results from using a statistical learning method to predict the response on a new observation